uhasker/getting-things-done-in-next-js/src/chapter6/02-pages-and-layouts.md

 Next.js uses **file-based routing**.
 Folders are used to define routes and each folder represents a route segment (which maps to a URL segment).
-You can define nested routes by nesting folder inside each other.
+You can define nested routes by nesting folders inside each other.

-For example the folder `about` would represents the route `/about` (which would be mapped to the URL `/about`).
+For example the folder `about` would represent the route `/about` (which would be mapped to the URL `/about`).
 If you would have a folder `about` inside a folder `company` this would represent the route `/company/about` (which would be mapped to the URL `/company/about`).

 Note that all of this is relative to our root directory (which in our application is `src/app`).